mattspaulding/leetcode-ts/README.md

 ### Debugging

-- In VsCode, set a breakpoint on the line to debug.
+- In Visual Studio Code, set a breakpoint on the line to debug.

 - Go to the debugger section and press play.